George Younce

-George Wilson Younce (February 22, 1930 – April 11, 2005) was a Southern gospel bass vocalist, known for performing with Southern gospel quartets, especially The Cathedral Quartet.
+George Wilson Younce (/jɑːns/ YAHNS; February 22, 1930 – April 11, 2005) was a Southern gospel bass vocalist, known for performing with Southern gospel quartets, especially The Cathedral Quartet.

 Biography

-Born in Patterson, North Carolina, Younce (/jɑːns/ YAHNS) was the youngest of four siblings.
+Born in Patterson, North Carolina, Younce was the youngest of four siblings.
 His father was his biggest influence when young Younce decided he wanted to be a singer.
 In 1936, the Younce family moved to Lenoir, North Carolina.
 At the age of 15 in his hometown, George received his first taste of Southern Gospel music.
 As a teenager, Younce joined his first quartet, known as the Spiritualaires.
 When his voice changed, he switched to the bass part that he would sing for the rest of his life.

 Over the next decade he traveled with such groups as the Homeland Harmony Quartet, The Weatherfords, the Florida Boys, and the Blue Ridge Quartet.
 In September 1963, the "Cathedral Trio", became the official vocal group of Rex Humbard's "Cathedral of Tomorrow" in Akron, Ohio.
 In November 1964, Younce joined forces with lead singer Glen Payne, Tenor Bobby Clark and Baritone/Piano Player Danny Koker to form the "Cathedral Quartet" out of the "Cathedral Trio".
 They toured the world for 36 years.

 Younce performed on the Gaither Homecoming Tour, at Radio City Music Hall and Carnegie Hall in New York City, and at the Billy Graham Crusades in Cleveland, Ohio, and Nashville, Tennessee.
 His television appearances include the "Rex Humbard Hour", The Gospel Singing Jubilee, the “Bill Gaither Homecoming Hour”, NBC’s Today Show, The Nashville Network, “Prime Time Country”, and “The Statler Brothers Show”.